If you live in a hilly area or regularly ride big hills, don’t be stuck with gears that are too big – it can put you right off climbing…

 Does gearing really make a difference?

-While we tend to think of Chris Froome spinning his way over TDF climbs with a high cadence, there was a critical stage of the 2011 Tour of Spain to Agilia when he was well and truly dropped, largely because of a bad gearing choice.
+While more recently, we tend to think of Chris Froome spinning his way over TDF climbs with a high cadence, there was a critical stage of the 2011 Tour of Spain to Agilia when he was well and truly dropped, largely because of a bad gearing choice.
 Local rider Juan Cobo, knew that the steep climb up Angliru would need an extra low gear and he had a 34 x 32 bottom gear fitted.
 He rode away from Froome and Wiggins et all on the steep climb.
 Cobo was able to keep a high cadence, while Froome and Wiggins were struggling to turn 39×32.
 Juan Cobo went on to win the Tour of Spain.
+He subsequently got stripped of the title for doping, but still, you get the idea – don’t be caught without enough gears!

 Spinners – Winners – Grinners